 Composing with Colors

-You can also compose images with colors.
-Vibrant colors help to emphasize the contrast.
-Saturated colors easily attract the viewer’s attention.
-Different colors gives a different feel and emotion to the picture.
+You can also compose images using colors.
+Vibrant colors emphasize contrast, and saturated colors easily attract the viewer’s attention.
+Different colors convey different emotions and mood.

-Green shows hope as it is linked to Nature.
-Desaturated colors will help to provide a soft look.
-Muted colors in an image will help to create a long-lasting impact than strong ones.
+Green symbolizes hope as it is associated with nature.
+Desaturated colors provide a soft look.
+Muted colors create a long-lasting impact compared to strong ones.

-The vibrant red color is the predominant one in the scene.
-It makes the yellow door and the black and white cycle very interesting.
+In the above scene, the vibrant red color domiantes, making the yellow door and the black and white bicycle particularly interesting.

 You can use the color wheel to get your color combinations.

-Some of the popular color combinations that work well for images include complementary, analogous, split complementary, and triadic colors.
+Some popular color combinations that work well in images include complementary, analogous, split complementary, and triadic colors.

 16. Juxtaposition in Photography